7 smart pieces of advice on life and work successful people shared this year

 Nooyi said that she and her husband re-calibrated on a regular basis, so that neither one ended up in the "CEO" role at home.

-Nick Black, an army vet and CEO, talks about life in terms of "résumé piles."
+Nick Black, an army vet and CEO, talks about life in terms of " rsum piles ."

-In a LinkedIn post, Black wrote that, when you're applying for a job or to school, you want your résumé to sit in its own pile, apart from all the other candidates', because you have something that makes you stand out — and makes you irresistible.
+In a LinkedIn post , Black wrote that, when you're applying for a job or to school, you want your rsum to sit in its own pile, apart from all the other candidates', because you have something that makes you stand out and makes you irresistible.

 Black saw the power of standing out firsthand when his military service gave him a leg up in applications to college and business school.